Miroslav Votava

 Miroslav "Mirko" Votava (born 25 April 1956) is a German retired footballer and manager.

 A defensive midfielder of stamina and tactical awareness, he played 546 matches in the Bundesliga (fourth in the all-time list at the time of his retirement), retiring at the age of 41.
 Most of his professional career was spent in with Werder Bremen, with which he won a total of five titles – he also played eight years with Borussia Dortmund and spent three seasons outside German football with Atlético Madrid.
+He has a unique disciplinary record, playing football for 25 consecutive seasons and receiving 104 yellow cards, but no reds.
+When asked about his disciplinary record, he stated, “I tried to win the ball without committing a foul.”

 Votava represented West Germany at Euro 1980.

 Club career

 Borussia and Atlético

 Born in Prague, Czechoslovakia, Votava started learning his football trade at local FK Dukla.
 However, his parents left the country during the Prague Spring, settling first in Australia then West Germany, in Witten.
 He began playing professionally with Borussia Dortmund in 1974, with the club in the second division.

 Scoring three goals in 22 games in his first Bundesliga season, Votava was an undisputed starter onwards, only missing three matches from 1977 to 1982, although he failed to win any silverware.

 He subsequently moved to Atlético Madrid for 58 million pesetas, being an instrumental figure for the Colchoneros which always finished in the top four in La Liga during his three-year spell and also lifting the Copa del Rey in 1985.